Propane vs. Natural Gas vs. Heating Oil: Niagara Home Heating Fuel Comparison

 | 15.6M | 1.1M |

-With 664,748,714 gallons of fuel oil delivered to Niagara families last winter, the Niagara community relies on its 48 oil companies when temperatures dip.
-Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 664,748,714 gallons of number two heating oil delivered to Niagara households during this past winter, the Niagara community depends on its 48 oil companies when temperatures dip.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Niagara, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the fuel oil to homes and businesses throughout Niagara and the surrounding region.
+Then, the truck delivers the number two heating oil to residences and companies throughout Niagara and the surrounding region.